NL4DV-Stylist - [v4, 2025]

 Citation:

-@article{narechania2020nl4dv, title={{NL4DV: A Toolkit for Generating Analytic Specifications for Data Visualization from Natural Language Queries}}, author={Narechania, Arpit and Srinivasan, Arjun and Stasko, John}, journal={IEEE TVCG}, year={{2021}}, publisher={IEEE}, url={https://doi.org/10.1109/TVCG.2020.3030378} }
+@article{narechania2020nl4dv, title={{NL4DV: A Toolkit for Generating Analytic Specifications for Data Visualization from Natural Language Queries}}, author={{Narechania}, Arpit and {Srinivasan}, Arjun and {Stasko}, John}, journal={{IEEE Transactions on Visualization and Computer Graphics}}, year={{2021}}, publisher={IEEE}, url={https://doi.org/10.1109/TVCG.2020.3030378} }